georchestra/georchestra/mapfishapp/README.md

 Mapfishapp
 ==========

-Mapfishapp is geOrchestra's advanced viewer.
+Mapfishapp is geOrchestra's advanced viewer and editor.

 With it, you can :
- * browse through CSW, WMS & WFS services and add any layer to the current map,
+ * browse through CSW, WMTS, WMS & WFS services and add any layer to the current map,
  * upload geo files for viewing (shapefile, mif/mid, tab, kml, gml, gpx),
  * create custom SLDs and style WMS layers,
  * query layers either with a simple tool or an advanced one supporting conditions on attributes and geometries,